abhithakur02379/logifuture-test-automation/README.md

 These instructions will get you a copy of the project up and running on your local machine for testing purposes.

 <h3> Prerequisites </h3>
-Following software should be installed on the machine:<br>
+Following software should be installed on the machine:</n>

 <p> 1.
 Node.js </p>
 <p> 2.
 Cypress </p>
 <p> 3.
 Git </p>